Ybazli/faker/readme.md

 # Persian Faker
-persian faker package for laravel . this package created for test your project with fake data not fo create spam . please do not use that for create a spam . new options will comming soon . thanks and enjoy that.
+persian faker package for laravel .
+This package created for test your project with fake data not for create spam . please do not use it for create spam . new options will comming soon . thanks and enjoy that.